josematiasrivero/mockupdd/HowToAddWidgets.md

   ```

 ### WidgetsModals.js
-- Add a new entry in properties array
-Example (for a label property):
+- Add a new entry in properties array.
+Example (for a `label` property):

   ```javascript
   "widgetModal": function (widget) {